 Hello & welcome!

-I have been in the media and marketing sectors for over 20 years having studied Journalism at university and beginning my career as a broadcast radio journalist, reporter, editor and newsreader.
+I have been in the media and marketing sectors for over 20 years having studied Journalism at university and I began my career as a broadcast radio journalist, reporter, editor and newsreader.

 In my final year at City University London studying Journalism & Sociology, we chose a media specialism – newspapers, magazines or radio (in those days, television sadly wasn’t an option!).
 Having already had some experience on newspapers, I opted for radio and from the moment I sat down behind the mic, I was hooked.